Continuing Education Courses —Spring 2017

 The C.G.
 Jung Foundation Continuing Education courses are five-week courses designed to be informative and stimulating both to the general public and to professionals.
 Our program offers you the opportunity to study and explore analytical psychology, the works of C.G.
 Jung, and fields of related interest.

-Fall I: Classes begin the week of October 7, 2013
+Spring I: Classes begin the week of February 27th, 2017

 Instructor: David Rottman, MA

 What might a better world look like?
 How might it be achieved?
 What developments point in the direction of the unfolding of a better world?